 17.40.040 Height, Area, Width, and Yard Regulations

-The height and yard restrictions pertaining to any adjacent zone shall apply within one hundred feet of the common property boundary.
+The height and yard restrictions pertaining to any adjacent zone shall apply within one-hundred feet of the common property boundary.

 17.40.050 Modifying Regulations

-All hazardous areas or materials subject to this zone shall be completely enclosed by a secure fence or suitable barrier approved by the Planning Commissionbuilding official, fire marshal, and fire chief to prevent entrance by unauthorized persons and to protect the general public from accidental exposure.
+All hazardous areas or materials subject to this zone shall be completely enclosed by a secure fence or suitable barrier approved by the building official, fire marshal, and fire chief to prevent entrance by unauthorized persons and to protect the general public from accidental exposure.

 CHAPTER 17.44 HOME OCCUPATIONS